RadialGames/Deck/README.md

 ### Set

 The foundation of this package is a `Set<T>` of items.
 The items can be of any type.
-A `Set` could be thought of as a hand of cards, a draw pile, or a discard pile.
+A `Set` could be thought of as any collection of cards -- a draw pile, a discard pile, a graveyard, whatever your project needs.

 Sets can be initialized with any `IEnumerable` such as a `Stack<T>` or a `Queue<T>` of items; the draw-order of items is important and preserved, with the first index (0) of an array or List being drawn first.